NCBI-Codeathons/amr-2024-team-dave/feature_gen_test/README.md

 ## SNPs

 > SNP Results can be found in the output folder {project_name}/GENERATE_FEATURES/VARIANT_CALLING/MUMMER/mummer_{sample_name}/out.snps .
 Currently the project_name is First_FeatureGen_Test.
 This SNP data is generated using [Mummers](https://github.com/mummer4/mummer) dnadiff workflow.
 This workflow does much more than just align genomes and call snps and might be usefull for other features(?).
+To process the 4 test genomes it took less than 2 minutes.

 ## Gene Calling